-Roof system replacement includes the removal of all components and must be comply with the RoofStar Guarantee Standards for new roof construction.
-Subject to the requirements in 6 AIR and VAPOUR CONTROLS, the decision to reuse and repair an existing air or vapour control layer remains the responsibility of the Design Authority.

-System replacement Projects qualify for all types of a RoofStar Guarantee.
+- 1) Roof system replacement means the complete removal and replacement of all roof system and metal flashing materials, exclusive of the air or vapour control layers (see 1.4.2.1 (2) below).
+Only new replacement materials are permissible.
+The design of the replacement roof system, and the installation of new materials, must conform to the RoofStar Guarantee Standards for new roof construction, unless expressly varied elsewhere in this Standard (see, for example, alternate slope requirements and recommendations in 2.2.3 Replacement Roofing). - 2) Subject to the requirements in Part 6 AIR and VAPOUR CONTROLS, the decision to reuse and repair an existing air or vapour control layer remains the responsibility of the Design Authority. - 3) System replacement Projects qualify for all types of a RoofStar Guarantee.